gristlabs/jupyterlite-widget/USAGE.md

 Similarly, if you use `@grist.on_records` (note the extra `s` at the end) then the function will automatically run when the source data of the widget changes.

-Note that the decorated function must have three arguments.
+The decorated function must have two arguments.
 The first argument (called `show` in the example above) should be called to display any kind of outputs instead of calling `print` or `display`.
-The third argument can be ignored.